 Country of training (Canada excluded) Number of applicants in the reporting year

-U.K. 6

-Philippines 5

-U.S. 5
+U.S. 11

+U.K. 8

+China 6

+S. Africa 4

-Australia 3
+Germany 3

-China 3
+India 3

 n/a

+n/a

+n/a

+n/a

-^{}Persons who have applied to start the process for entry to the profession.
+&lt;sup>1Persons who have applied to start the process for entry to the profession.

 Select "n/a" from the drop-down list if you do not track this information.
-Enter "0" in a "Number of applicants" field if you track the information, but the correct value is zero.
+Enter "0" in a "Number of applicants" field if vou track the information. but the correct value is zero application licia ii you hack the information, i but the confect value is zero d) Indicate where your members were initially trained in the profession (use only whole numbers; do not enter commas or decimals).